serain/serain.github.io/_posts/2021-06-05-aws-org-wide-logging.md

 Here the CloudWatch Log Destination targets a Firehose in the logging account, and Firehose dumps its records into S3.
 Note that the CloudWatch Log Destination is in the logging account and is the same for the whole organisation.

-A key consideration here is that we will want to enforce a strict naming convention on CloudWatch Log Groups in order to identify the source service that generated the logs when we later normalize logs.
+A key consideration here is that we will want to enforce a strict naming convention for CloudWatch Log Groups in order to identify the source service that generated the logs when we later normalize logs.
 Services like RDS and EKS will enforce the same naming convention for the CloudWatch Log Groups by default, but for some other services (e.g. API Gateway) we will have to configure it manually:

 ```
 /aws/{service_initialism}/{resource_id}/{resource_type}